 The percentage of time children are under each parent’s care and control

-The attorneys at Hoffman Walker & Smith have a firm grasp on state laws and how local judges apply the law.
+The attorneys at Hoffman Walker & Knauf have a firm grasp on state laws and how local judges apply the law.
 Our attorneys can clearly explain all the factors that impact your calculation and will work hard to obtain the best possible outcome for you.

-As your family’s lawyer, Hoffman Walker & Smith cares about the well-being of everyone in your family.
+As your family’s lawyer, Hoffman Walker & Knauf cares about the well-being of everyone in your family.
 As a result, when handling Kentucky child support cases, we will always strive to keep our clients focused on doing what is in the best interest of the children.
 It is easy to get caught up in bitter fights with your ex over money; however, don’t allow this to happen at the expense of your children.
 Keep in mind that this money is for the benefit of your children.
 Our lawyers are committed to making sure that squabbles over money don’t get in the way of your relationship with your children or their continued happiness and well-being.